 It’s your first day of school and while somewhat tentative at the new experience, you are more excited than nervous.

 My emotions are different.
 I know it’s normal for many parents to have back-to-school blues.
 But in reality this is a different kind of back-to-school blues.

-I think of the only photos I have of you, the photos that were taken during the 2 hours you were alive, and some taken in the time just afterwards too.
+I think of the only photos I have of you, the photos that were taken during the 1 day that you were alive, and some taken in the time just afterwards too.
 I’m grateful to have any at all.
 While my news feed is full of other children’s adorable grins with “I can’t believe so-in-so is already in this grade” captions, I’m left thinking that I can’t believe you would have been going into Kindergarten.

-I’m thankful that you’re in a better place.
-You won’t have to struggle with the pressures to learn or bullies or even the germs that come with school.
+Don’t get me wrong, I know that and am thankful you’re in a better place.
+You won’t have to struggle with the pressures to learn or bullies or even the germs and runny noses that come with school.
 I’m thankful that I can take comfort in knowing you’re in Heaven and that I will see you again some day.
 And I’m thankful that I can cry out to God and know that one day “He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away” (Revelation 21:4, ESV).

-And of course I am extremely thankful we’ve been blessed with your brother.
-He’s only 2 now, but in three short years he will be off to school.
+And of course I am extremely thankful we’ve been blessed with your brother, our miracle, rainbow son who the Doctors told us we would never be able to have.
+He’s only 2 now, but in two or three short years he will be off to school.
 So today, even more so than you already do, your memory reminds me to hold him closer and treasure every moment we have together.

 …And that I get to ask him this morning, “Blueberry pancakes or oatmeal?”